AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 ### SPRTN v1.0.0 Sequencer Selection

-At the beginning of each epoch, the committee will be selected by shuffling the validator set, and round-robining over them.

 The validator set will be selected by the multisig.

-Each validator will be assigned a slot in the epoch, and will be responsible for proposing a block in that slot.
+At the beginning of each epoch, we will assign proposers from the the validator set to slots.

-The exact number of sequencers will be determined via stress tests, modeling, and feedback from the community.
+The exact number of validators will be determined via stress tests, modeling, and feedback from the community.

-Part of the deliverable for this milestone will be an analysis of network performance based on the sequencer set size.
+Part of the deliverable for this milestone will be an analysis of network performance based on the validator set size.

 ### SPRTN v1.0.0 Prover Selection

-At the beginning of each epoch, a single prover will be selected to generate proofs for the blocks in the epoch.

 The list of available provers will be determined by the multisig.

+At the beginning of each epoch, a single prover will be selected to generate proofs for the epoch.

 ### SPRTN v1.0.0 Incentives

 For SPRTN v1.0.0, we will create a simple incentives contract within the deployment:
 - Whenever a block is added to the Pending Chain, the proposer will receive a reward.
-- Whenever a block is added to the Proven Chain, the proposer will receive a reward.

 ### The SPRTN v1.0.0 Pending Chain